If there's one question we get all the time from our customers, it's "How is Slickstream going to affect my site speed?"

 It means we have put an enormous amount of time, energy, and thought into keeping your site as fast as possible, and are continuously improving.
 While we would never claim to have zero effect on your site speed, it's safe to say our impact is very small.

 The easiest way to get a feel for Slickstream is to see us in action on some of our users' sites.
-Pinch of Yum, Bar Games 101 and Sweet Peas and Saffron are three great examples to start.
+Pinch of Yum, DIY & Crafts, and TwoSleevers (read their case study here) are three great examples to start.
 And don't just take our word for it, you can see our testimonials from happy customers as well!

 And finally, when you're ready to try it out for yourself, we offer a completely risk-free 30-day trial of the full Engagement Suite.